Backwell School: Catchment area

 The school's catchment area includes the villages of Backwell, Yatton, Claverham, Cleeve and Kingston Seymour, although several hundred of the school's pupils come from locations outside of its official catchment area from locations such as Nailsea and Bristol.
 Admissions are managed by the local education authority – North Somerset Council.

 School site

 The site at Backwell is relatively large, featuring multiple large sports grounds to the North.
 Buildings vary extremely in design and age with the oldest part of the original school, known as 'Lower School' and the 'Science Corridor', which includes the main theatre, dating back to 1954 – being the same design as at Kingsmead School while the Sixth Form Centre was completed in just 2011.

 Backwell Leisure Centre is no longer part of the school grounds, but is situated directly next to the rear entrance of the school, and is used for swimming in PE lessons.

 Extracurricular activities

-Backwell is known for its strong association with the performing arts, having previously been a specialist performing arts college.
-Its bi-yearly whole school productions, featuring popular musicals such as "Chicago", "Singin' in the Rain" and "Les Misérables"; regular music concerts; as well as yearly sell-out sixth form productions, such as "Footloose, "Hairspray" and "High School Musical".
-All sixth form productions are fully organised by students and raise money for local charities.

 In 2015 a student radio station was launched.
 Run by a team of students, the station broadcasts live at lunchtimes with an automated system taking over at other times.